-1. The Roman Circus in Tarragona
+The Roman Circus in Tarragona

 The city of Tarragona, or Tarraco as it was named by the Romans, was the Roman stronghold on the Iberian Peninsula.
 Built around the time of Emperor Domitian (1st century AD), the ruins of the circus are among the most well-preserved outside of Rome.
 The arena once held about 30,000 spectators, and it is a unique place to lose yourself in history.

-2. The Ancient City of Empúries
+The Ancient City of Empúries

-The ancient city of Empúries is actually two cities in one: one Greek and one Roman.
+The ancient city of Empúries is two cities in one: one Greek and one Roman.
 The Greeks came to the northern coast of Catalonia around the 6th century BC and lived peacefully while trading with local Iberian tribes.
 The Roman conquest of Hispania was kicked off here in 218 BC.

 The Girona Cathedral

 The Catalans have always been renowned for their stonemasonry and Gothic architecture in Catalonia bears strong witness to this.
 The Girona cathedral might today be most famous as “a prop” in the Game of Thrones, and, while you come for the celebrity status, you stay for the craftsmanship!

-4. Besalú – Medieval Town & Bridge
+Besalú – Medieval Town & Bridge

 There’s a cable car that will take you to the top and connects with the railway that will take you from the centre of Barcelona to the cable car.
 If you have a few hours more to spare and feel in good shape, you can hike to the top as well.
-If this sounds tempting, check out our half day tour to Montserrat.
+If this sounds tempting, check out our half-day tour to Montserrat.

-Mountains – Three Hiking Trails in Catalonia
+Mountains: Three Hiking Trails in Catalonia

 For a hiking enthusiast, Catalonia is a genuine paradise!
 You can challenge yourself on the highest peaks in the Pyrenees or go hiking through lush valleys and green fields.
 Here we recommend three routes that do not demand mountaineering experience or climbing equipment.

-Montseny is the closest mountain hike option from Barcelona, and it’s a good one!
-The mountain has two peaks, Turó de l’Home and Les Agudes, both standing at 1702 meters.
-There are naturally routes to take you to the top(s), but we suggest an easier route that nevertheless offers great views, from Santa Fe to Empedrats de Morou and back.
+Montseny is the closest mountain hike option from Barcelona, and it’s a good one.
+The mountain has two peaks, Turó de l’Home, and Les Agudes, both standing at 1702 metres.
+There are natural routes to take you to the top(s), but we suggest an easier route that nevertheless offers great views, from Santa Fe to Empedrats de Morou and back.

 Difficulty: Low.
 Suitable for anyone.

-3.Vall de Núria
+Vall de Núria

-The start- and end-point of the route is the small mountain village of Queralbs from which the “old road” to the valley is clearly marked.
-If you are not too keen on a full day hike in the mountain, there’s a cable car that will take you to the Núria sanctuary from the village of Ribes de Freser.
+The start- and end-point of the route is the small mountain village of Queralbs from which the “old road” to the valley is well-marked.
+If you are not too keen on a full-day hike in the mountain, there’s a cable car that will take you to the Núria sanctuary from the village of Ribes de Freser.